Hell in a Cell (2009): Main event matches

-Next was a Triple Threat match for the United States Championship between champion Kofi Kingston, The Miz and Jack Swagger.
-Miz and Swagger worked together to deliver a double clothesline and double Irish whip to Kingston.
-Miz, however, attacked Swagger and executed his signature moves.
-Swagger hoisted Miz on his shoulders for an electric chair and Kingston executed a crossbody on Miz at the same time.
-Swagger delivered a belly-to-belly suplex on Kingston and covered him, but Miz broke the pin.
-Kingston afterwards performed a Boom Drop on Swagger but Miz broke up that pin too.
+Next was a triple threat match for the United States Championship between champion Kofi Kingston, The Miz, and Jack Swagger.
+The Miz and Swagger worked together to deliver a double clothesline and double Irish whip to Kingston.
+The Miz, however, attacked Swagger and executed his signature moves.
+Swagger hoisted The Miz on his shoulders for an electric chair and Kingston executed a crossbody on The Miz at the same time.
+Swagger delivered a belly-to-belly suplex on Kingston and covered him, but The Miz broke the pin.
+Kingston afterwards performed a Boom Drop on Swagger but The Miz broke up that pin too.
 Swagger attempted a German suplex on Miz but Kingston hit him with the Trouble in Paradise.
-Miz then delivered a Skull-Crushing Finale to Kingston, but Swagger put Kingston's foot on the rope.
-Swagger executed a gutwrench powerbomb on Miz after which Kingston executed another Trouble in Paradise on Swagger.
-Kingston then pinned Miz to retain his title.
+The Miz then delivered a Skull-Crushing Finale to Kingston, but Swagger put Kingston's foot on the rope.
+Swagger executed a gutwrench powerbomb on The Miz, after which, Kingston executed another Trouble in Paradise on Swagger.
+Kingston then pinned The Miz to retain his title.

 The final match was a Hell in a Cell tag team match between D-Generation-X (Triple H and Shawn Michaels) and The Legacy (Cody Rhodes and Ted DiBiase).
 Rhodes and DiBiase attacked DX during their entrance which led to a brawl outside the cage before the match even started.
-Rhodes delivered a Cross Rhodes on the entrance ramp to Triple H. Legacy then put Michaels inside the cage and locked the door with HHH outside.
+Rhodes delivered a Cross Rhodes on the entrance ramp to Triple H. Legacy then put Michaels inside the cage and locked the door with Triple H outside.
 Rhodes and DiBiase focused on Michaels' knee, performing knee breakers and ramming it into the steel post.
-HBK fought back, delivering an atomic drop, chops and Sweet Chin Music to DiBiase.
+Michaels fought back, delivering an atomic drop, chops and Sweet Chin Music to DiBiase.
 However, Legacy continued to dominate Michaels as Triple H tried to break the lock with a chair.
-Triple H then left, seemingly abandoning HBK, but returned with pliers and opened the door, attacking Rhodes and DiBiase.
+Triple H then left, seemingly abandoning Michaels, but returned with pliers and opened the door, attacking Rhodes and DiBiase.
 Triple H then punched DiBiase using a chain and delivered a Pedigree on him, then left him outside the cage and locked the door.
-HHH and HBK finished Rhodes off with a sledgehammer/Sweet Chin Music combination to win the match.
+Triple H and Michaels finished Rhodes off with a sledgehammer/Sweet Chin Music combination to win the match.
 After the match, DiBiase entered the ring but was struck with a Sweet Chin Music, thus ending the show as DX celebrated their victory.

 Aftermath

+On the following episode of Raw, John Cena challenged Randy Orton to one final rematch for the WWE Championship at Bragging Rights, this time as a 60-minute Iron Man match.
+Orton accepted on two conditions: if Cena lost, he would leave Raw and that the match would be anything goes.